Guidelines to ensure you get the help you need.

 - If you are in a managed-care plan that requires access to your diagnosis or limits the number of sessions, you and your therapist should decide from the start how to handle issues of confidentiality and continuity.

-Keep in mind that there is no “world’s greatest therapist.”
-Therapists are human beings with individual personalities.
+Keep in mind that there is no “world’s greatest therapist” or “best marriage counselor in NYC.”
+Therapists are human beings with individual personalities, training, and experience.
+Look for a good match, someone you can connect with and learn from.
 Trust your instincts about finding the right one for you.